-In addition to ODP's responsibilities, providers are required by 55 Pa.
-Code § 6100.51 to develop procedures to receive, document and manage complaints they receive from sources other than the Department, including participants and their designated persons.
-The provider is responsible for informing the participant and persons designated by the participant upon initial entry into the provider's program and annually thereafter of the right to file a complaint and the procedure for filing a complaint.
+Providers are required to develop procedures to receive, document and manage grievances.
+The provider is responsible for informing the participant, and persons designated by the participant, upon initial entry into the provider's program and annually thereafter, of the right to file a grievance and the procedure for filing a grievance.
+The grievance shall be resolved within 21 days from the date the grievance was received.
+The initiator of the grievance shall be provided a written notice of the resolution or findings within 30 days from the date the grievance was received.